ramyma/a8r8/README.md

 5. Run `.\one-click-installer-wsl.bat`
 6. Set the user name and password if it's your first time using it.
 Make sure you remember the password you entered
 7. Once the installation completes, you can open the generated `a8r8` folder
-8. To start the application open `run-windows.bat` (preferably in a terminal to see the output logs)
+8. To start the application open `run-windows-wsl.bat` (preferably in a terminal to see the output logs)
 9. Start the SD backend of your choice
    1. Forge/Automatic1111 webui and make sure to add `--api --listen` to `COMMANDLINE_ARGS` under `webui-user.sh` or `webui-user.bat` [depending on the operating system](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings#webui-user)
    2. [ComfyUI](https://github.com/comfyanonymous/ComfyUI)